deepkaushik/Jul25/README.md

 # Jul25
 App create an SQLite database containing one table.
-User can add, delete or update records.
+User can add, delete or update records from list or from overflow menu.
 App showing use of:

 1. Cursor
 2. Adapter